 Another theory suggests that humidity can alter the consistency of the synovial fluid that lubricates your joints.
 This fluid acts like oil in an engine, ensuring your cartilage-covered bones glide smoothly against each other.
 Some experts believe that increased humidity may reduce the effectiveness of this fluid, making it thicker and less slippery.
 This change increases friction within the joint capsule, leading to that grinding, stiff feeling, especially when you first get moving.
 When your joints feel this locked up, a potent topical like our Maximum Full Spectrum balm can help soothe the area and restore a sense of comfort.

-Why Is Joint Pain Worse in the South?
+Southern Discomfort: Why Joint Pain Hits Harder in the South

 If you live in the South and feel like your joints ache more than your friends’ up North, you’re not imagining it.
 The region’s notoriously thick, humid air creates a unique environment that can make joint discomfort feel much more intense.
 While a sunny, warm day might seem ideal on the surface, the combination of high heat and heavy moisture in the atmosphere can be a difficult combination for anyone dealing with stiff or sensitive joints.